Zedbazi

-Zedbazi (زدبازی) is an Iranian hip hop band, formed by longtime friends Saman Wilson and Mehrad Hidden, with Sohrab MJ joining soon after and later joined by Sijal, Alireza JJ and Nassim.
-In a 2022 concert, the founder of the group (Saman Wilson) announced the group's two new members, Sepehr Khalse and Behzad Leito.
+Zedbazi (زدبازی) is an Iranian hip hop band formed in 2002 by longtime friends Saman Wilson and Mehrad Hidden, with Sohrab MJ joining soon after and Sijal, Alireza JJ and Nassim joining later.
+In a 2022 concert, Saman Wilson announced two new members, Sepehr Khalse and Behzad Leito, which was later denied in a podcast.

 They are known as the pioneers of gangsta rap in Iran.
-The band's most famous song, "Tabestoon Kootahe", is largely credited as the first widely heard piece of Persian rap.
+The band's most popular song is "Tabestoon Kootahe" (2007).

-The band was officially suspended in October 2014 for personal reasons.
+The band split in October 2014 following internal disagreements.

-On May 20, 2020, Zedbazi announced that the group was resuming activities on their Instagram page.
-Shortly after, on June 10, 2020, they released two singles, "Yakh" (یخ; meaning ice), a diss track to Moltafet band and Hichkas; and "Bache Mahal" (بچه محل; meaning "neighbourhood guy"), talking about their past path to becoming famous from the beginning of Persian rap in Iran.
+On May 20, 2020, Zedbazi announced on Instagram that the group was resuming activities.
+On June 10, 2020, they released two singles: "Yakh" (یخ; meaning "ice"), a diss track aimed at the band Moltafet and Hichkas; and "Bache Mahal" (بچه محل; meaning "neighbourhood guy"), about their path to fame since the early days of Persian rap.
 The songs were released on Radio Javan.

-The last song they published by the name of "Zedbazi" was "Tehran Mibinamet" which was released in 2022.
+The last song they published under the name Zedbazi was "Tehran Mibinamet", released in 2022.

 History

 Foundation

-The foundation of the band dates back to early 2002.
-It was started by Saman Rezapour (Saman Wilson) and Mehrad Mostofi-Rad (Mehrad Hidden), who were friends in a high school in Tehran.
-Despite having prior experiences in music, the formation of the band with a hip hop style was motivated by Saman's cover of Eminem's "Without Me", which was performed with matched vulgar lyrics written in Persian.
-After moving to London, they met Sohrab Mostafavi (Sohrab MJ) in a summer school.
+Zedbazi was formed in early 2002 by Saman Wilson (Saman Rezapour) and Mehrad Hidden (Mehrad Mostofi-Rad), who had become friends at high school in Tehran through breakdancing.
+According to Hidden, after spending about a year outside Iran he returned to find that Wilson had written Persian lyrics over beats by Eminem, including a version of "Without Me".
+The pair went on to record over songs by 50 Cent and D12 before producing their own beats.
+Hidden has said that the first original beat he produced for the group was "Az Khazar ta Khalij-e Fars" ("From Caspian to Persian Gulf"), made after a listener accused them of using stolen beats.
+The group's early songs were recorded at Hidden's home.

+Wilson and Hidden met Sohrab MJ in England.
 He joined the band after collaborating on "Kal Kal" (کلکل – Kal-kal, "Argue"), a cover of D12's "Rap Game".

-The three future band members officially joined Zedbazi by releasing "Tabestoon Kootahe" (تابستون کوتاهه – Tābestun Kutāh e, "Summer is Short") in September 2007.
-They brought a new style into the band, as Mehrad Hidden remarks in Ardeshir Ahmadi's Zedbazi Documentary.
-"The formula they brought was different than ours.
-Our formula was necessary for the inception, theirs was necessary for the continuation."
+Alireza JJ and Sijal began working with the group in 2005, first appearing on "Berim Faza" ("Let's Go to Space") and "Mal-e Ham Boodim" ("We Were for Each Other"), after Sijal brought beats produced by JJ to Wilson.
+Nassim first appeared on "Tabestoon Kootahe" (تابستون کوتاهه – Tābestun Kutāh e, "Summer is Short") in 2007.
+Hidden has said that the newcomers brought a different style to the band: "Our formula was necessary for the inception, theirs was necessary for the continuation."

-The name Zedbazi (زدبازی – Zedbāzi) consists of the words zed ("Z", the first letter of Zākhār meaning mate) and bāzi ("play").
-It is what Saman and his friends used to call each other in high school, and according to the band, it can mean both "an old and close friend" and "an old-fashioned and fusty person"; it depends on the purpose.
-Therefore, Zedbazi can be translated as "the Zakhar acts."
+The name Zedbazi (زدبازی – Zedbāzi) combines zed, short for zākhār, a slang word for a close friend, and bāzi ("play").
+According to Wilson, the term arose between him and a friend (not Sohrab MJ) during his first year in England.
+Zākhār can mean both "an old and close friend" and, used disparagingly, "an old-fashioned and fusty person", depending on tone.
+Zedbazi can therefore be translated as "the Zakhar acts."